mbrukman/stackexchange-answers/stackoverflow/24021214/README.md

 to enable using arbitrarily-sized disks with VM images that by default expand to only 10GB of space when instantiated.

-The script `gcutil.sh` automates VM instance creation, running commands across all instances, and bringing them all down.
-It uses the `gcutil` command which is part of the [Google Cloud SDK](https://developers.google.com/cloud/sdk/) so be sure to have it installed prior to using these scripts.
+The script `gcloud.sh` automates VM instance creation, running commands across all instances, and bringing them all down.
+It uses the `gcloud` command which is part of the [Google Cloud SDK](https://developers.google.com/cloud/sdk/) so be sure to have it installed prior to using these scripts.